sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 	-   Discovery server can also play the role of making sure unresponsive servers are removed from the list

-	-   Use service discovery picture (the lab document does not have a link so I might have to draw one)
+- Client side Load balancer diagram
+	-  Relationship between service discovery and client side load balancer
+   -  RestTemplate annotated with @LoadBalanced annotation will talk to discovery server and retrieves the list of addresses and then perform client-side load-balanced

 -   Dependency management (using Spring cloud dependency slides)
     - [Neil's slide](https://docs.google.com/presentation/d/1sY6mz_SRfRO-KFonJDjfEujgTFNmDkddit5l090PEZM/edit?ts=5d5a5860#slide=id.p) is a good one
     - Draw picture of SCS tile SCS client library

--   Client side Load balancer diagram
-	-  Relationship between service discovery and client side load balancer
-   -  RestTemplate annotated with @LoadBalanced annotation will talk to discovery server and retrieves the list of addresses and then perform client-side load-balanced
+      - Spring cloud release train - Horton, Greenweech, ..

--   ??The terminology of spring cloud services in the code needs to be explained
+    - Technical debt because when the version of the tile changes, the applications need to be changed
+    - How to resolve patch version - go to maven repo and find out

 ## Tips